Privacy

 The one external service

 The site includes Vercel Analytics.
-It records anonymous page views and basic performance metrics — response times, error rates, browser type.
+It records anonymous page views and basic performance metrics — response times, error rates, browser type, country.
 It does not see your imported race data.
 It does not use cookies.
 It does not fingerprint visitors.
 It has no access to driver names, lap times, sector splits, or anything else in your CSV.

 Bug reports